raywon123/unit-4-game/README.md

 Below are the items need to work on:

 * Bind the health points to the character pictures.
 This can be done by creating tag using jQuery.
+I branched Feature 1 to work on this.

 * "Once the player selects an opponent, that enemy is moved to a defender area."
 I was making the picture bigger when the character is chosen.
 To move the characters, first I will create the box, then I would use the similar idea to the jQuery visibility: variable.animate({ left: "-=200px" }, "normal");